Tier 1 Investor Visa

 As an alternative to the UK investor visa, we can support with applications for the Irish Immigrant Investor Programme (IIP), which offers residency in Ireland, as well as a path to Irish citizenship and to an Irish (EU) passport.

-What is a Tier 1 Investor Visa?
+Applying for a Tier 1 Investor visa

 The requirements under the Tier 1 investor visa were tightened in March 2019 following a government review.
 The new regulations place more onerous criteria on applicants.
 As part of your application you will need to demonstrate: